-As a rule, you’ll only have a wedding rehearsal if you’re planning a church wedding ceremony – on the morning of a civil ceremony, the registrar will speak to everyone involved to ensure that they know what to say and where to stand.
+As a rule, you’ll only have a wedding rehearsal if you’re planning a church wedding ceremony.
+For a civil ceremony, the registrar will speak to everyone involved in the morning to ensure that they know what to say and where to stand.
 If you’re having a wedding rehearsal, here’s how to make the most of it…

-- Now is a good time to practise reading some of your vows, to help combat nerves and get used to the volume of the church.
-You might also want to encourage any readers to try some of their reading so they’re prepared for the big day.
+Now is a good time to practise reading some of your weddings vows.
+This will help to combat nerves and means you can get used to the volume of the church.
+Encourage any readers to try some of their readings so they’re prepared for the big day.

-- After the rehearsal, it’s nice to take everyone out for a meal so that everyone can get to know each other a little more.
-This is where the rehearsal dinner tradition originated in the US, but in the UK proceedings are a little less formal.
-This is also a nice time to present gifts to your bridal party, as you’ll have more time than on the wedding morning.
+After the rehearsal, it’s nice to take everyone out for a meal.
+This is a fun celebration and means everyone can get to know each other more.
+In the US this is referred to as the rehearsal dinner, and is a wedding tradition.
+However, in the UK, proceedings are a little less formal.
+This is also a nice time to present gifts to your bridal party.
+It’s more relaxed and you’ll have more time than on the wedding morning.

 Find out more about your church wedding ceremony here.